Gig worker: Advantages and disadvantages

 Gig workers have high levels of flexibility, autonomy, task variety, and complexity.
 The gig economy has also raised some concerns.
 First, these jobs generally confer few employer-provided benefits and workplace protections.
-Second, technological developments occurring in the workplace have come to blur the legal definitions of the terms "employee" and "employer" in ways that were unimaginable when employment regulations in the United States like the Wagner Act of 1935 and the Fair Labor Standards Act of 1938 were written.
-These mechanisms of control can result in low pay, social isolation, working unsocial and irregular hours, overwork, sleep deprivation and exhaustion.
+Second, technological developments occurring in the workplace have come to blur the legal definitions of the terms "employee" and "employer" in ways that were unimaginable when employment regulations in the United States, like the Wagner Act of 1935 and the Fair Labor Standards Act of 1938 were written.
+These mechanisms of control can result in low pay, social isolation, working unsociable and irregular hours, overwork, sleep deprivation, and exhaustion.

 According to a 2021 report by the World Health Organization and the International Labour Organization the expansion of the gig economy can be seen as one significant factor for the increase in worker deaths for those who work over 55 hours a week (relative to those who work 35–40), rising from 600,000 deaths in 2000 to 750,000 in 2016.
-The report found that in 2016, 9% of the world's population worked greater than 55 hours weekly, and this was more prevalent among men, as well as workers in the Western Pacific and South-East Asia regions.
-Work has also suggested poor mental health outcomes amongst gig workers.
+The report found that in 2016, 9% of the world's population worked more than 55 hours weekly, and this was more prevalent among men, as well as workers in the Western Pacific and South-East Asia regions.
+Work has also been associated with poor mental health outcomes amongst gig workers.

-Legislatures have adopted regulations intended to protect gig economy workers, mainly by forcing employers to provide gig workers with benefits normally reserved for traditional employees.
-Critics of such regulations have asserted that these obligations have negative consequences, with employers almost inevitably reducing wages to compensate for the increased benefits or even terminating employment when they have no leeway to reduce wages.
+Legislatures have adopted regulations intended to protect gig economy workers, primarily by requiring employers to provide gig workers with benefits typically reserved for traditional employees.
+Critics of such regulations have asserted that these obligations have negative consequences, with employers almost inevitably reducing wages to offset the increased benefits, or even terminating employment when they have no leeway to do so.